 Point Pelee National Park

-Featuring beautiful forests and marshlands, as well as a stretch of beautiful beach marking Canada’s southernmost point, Point Pelee is a gorgeous destination for year round activities.
+Featuring beautiful forests and marshlands, as well as a stretch of beautiful beach marking Canada’s southernmost point, Point Pelee National Park is the southernmost point of Canada and a gorgeous destination for year-round activities.
+Check out all 5 of the Ontario National Parks.

-Toronto is the 6th largest city in North America.
+The sprawling urban center of Toronto is the 6th largest city in North America.
 With thriving art, music, and food cultures, this wild and exciting city will hit the spot for the most discerning visitors.
-From Centre Island, the Distillery District, Casa Loma and more, discover your Toronto!
+From Centre Island, the Distillery District, Casa Loma, and more discover your Toronto!

 Killarney Provincial Park

-With beautiful forests, incredible rock formations and more shipwrecks than you can count, this sleepy cottage community in Bruce County is Canadian to its core.
+With beautiful forests, incredible rock formations, and more shipwrecks than you can count, the sleepy cottage community of Tobermory in Bruce County is Canadian to its core.

 Remote Nunavut is the largest and most northern of all the Canadian territories.
 Established in 1999, it is also the youngest territory to join the confederation.
 For those travelers looking to visit this beautiful land, be warned that there are no roads leading directly into Nunavut.
 Access is only by air and water.